Chelsea Houska’s Dad Wasn’t Too Thrilled About Learning She Was Pregnant Again

 A photo posted by Chelsea DeBoer (@chelseahouska) on

-It seems everything has finally fell into place for this popular Teen Mom star.
+It seems everything has finally fallen into place for this popular Teen Mom star.
 Fans can also attest to the fact Chelsea seems to be happier than ever as she prepares to welcome her baby boy.

 [Featured Image by Izdebska/Thinkstock Photos]